tweag/ormolu/DESIGN.md

 There are the following challenges when formatting a module with CPP:

 * GHC parser won't accept anything but a valid, complete module.
-Therefore, formatting the Haskell code betwee CPP directives is not an option.
+Therefore, formatting the Haskell code between CPP directives is not an option.

 * Ignoring the CPP directives and formatting the Haskell code can change the meaning of the Haskell code.
 An example follows.